Urigo/graphql-scalars/README.md

 ### LocalDate

-A local date string (i.e., with no associated timezone) in "YYYY-MM-DD" format, e.g. "2020-01-01".
+A local date string (i.e., with no associated timezone) in `YYYY-MM-DD` format, e.g. `2020-01-01`.
 The value is serialized and deserialized as a string as a signal to both clients and resolvers that special care must be taken with the value when converting it to any date/time type that includes a timezone, e.g., a JavaScript `Date`.

 ### LocalTime

-A local time string (i.e., with no associated timezone) in 24-hr "HH:mm[:ss[.SSS]]" format, e.g. "14:25".
+A local time string (i.e., with no associated timezone) in 24-hr `HH:mm[:ss[.SSS]]` format, e.g. `14:25` or `14:25:06` or `14:25:06.123`.
 The seconds and milliseconds portions are optional.
-Similar to `LocalDate`, the value is serialized and deserialized as a string as a signal to both clients and resolvers that special care must be taken with the value when converting it to any date/time type that includes a date or timezone, e.g., a JavaScript `Date`.
+Like the `LocalDate` scalar, the value is serialized and deserialized as a string as a signal to both clients and resolvers that special care must be taken with the value when converting it to any date/time type that includes a date or timezone, e.g., a JavaScript `Date`.

+### LocalEndTime

+A local time string (i.e., with no associated timezone) in 24-hr `HH:mm[:ss[.SSS]]` format, e.g. `14:25` or `14:25:06` or `14:25:06.123`.
+The seconds and milliseconds portions are optional.
+This scalar is very similar to the `LocalTime`, with the only difference being that `LocalEndTime` also allows `24:00` as a valid value to indicate midnight of the following day.
+This is useful when using the scalar to represent the exclusive upper bound of a time block.

 ### Duration